Nebraska Corrections Center For Women, NE

 Visitation

-- No visitor may attend a visit at NCCW until required visiting forms are submitted and approval is granted by the warden or designee.
+- No visitors may visit until authorized visiting forms are submitted and approval is granted by the warden or designee.

-- Visitation requests must be submitted at least seven days prior to the selected date and may be scheduled up to four weeks from the request date.
+- Visitation requests must be submitted at least seven days before the selected date and may be scheduled up to four weeks from the request date.

 Communication

-- VisNow video chats require the incarcerated person's ViaPath tablet to be attached to a mounted docking station for the entire visit.
+- VisNow video chat at NCCW uses ViaPath tablets and requires the incarcerated individual’s tablet to remain attached to a mounted docking station for the entire visit.

-- Incarcerated individuals on room or unit restrictions cannot use VisNow video chats.
+- Incarcerated individuals placed on room or unit restrictions are not allowed to use VisNow video chats.

-- Visitors are prohibited from video or audio recording VisNow visits or transmitting recordings to other platforms.
+- Visitors may not make video or audio recordings of VisNow visits or transmit those recordings to social media or other platforms.

-- You will typically need the inmate’s ID number or case/booking information to make any deposit.
+- You will usually need the inmate’s ID number or case/ticket information to make a deposit.

 Topic Overviews